-- (3) Homework: You will complete several homework assignments throughout the quarter that require you to reflect on the course material and/or observe the social world.
-These assignments are very important to your own and your classmates' learning, as we will talk about them in class and engage in activities around them.
-You should do your best to address every assignment thoughtfully, clearly, and completely.
-Homework will be graded not only on completeness (Did you adequately address all the components of the assignment?), but also thoughtfulness (Does your assignment show that you thought hard about the topic, or did you give the topic just a little superficial attention?).
-Please note that I will not accept late homework, so homework that is not handed in on time will receive a zero grade.
-Additionally, I will not accept homework that isn't typed (unless I've specifically mentioned that it can be handwritten).
-Some homework assignments are described in the attached Course Calendar, and others will be announced during class.
-(200 total homework points) - (4) Seminar: We will have eleven seminars over the course of the quarter; you are permitted to miss one seminar without consequence to your grade.
+- (3) Group "Family Change" Project and Presentation.
+You will work in groups of 2-3 students, analyzing cultural artifacts such as magazines, movies, music, newspapers, or television.
+You will write a brief 3-4 page paper (as a group) and present a 10-minute presentation to the class at the end of the quarter.
+More details about this project will be distributed early the quarter. - (4) Seminar: We will have eleven seminars over the course of the quarter; you are permitted to miss one seminar without consequence to your grade.
 Seminar involves discussing a specific reading and completing a brief assignment independently AND another one in small groups in order to reach deeper levels of learning.
 In the first part of the quarter, I will assign students randomly to groups.
 This will be your quarter-long Seminar Group (although I reserve the right to re-assign groups at any time, particularly if a group has become dysfunctional).
 Most weeks, you will work in this group, having discussions with your group members and completing a brief group assignment with them.